English

 We really encourage a love of reading.
 Classrooms have inviting book corners and staff and children share books that they enjoy reading.
 Children are encouraged to read widely and often.
 We have an annual Book Fair and Book Week where we enthuse children further to develop their love of and interest in reading a wide variety of texts.

-Through the Power of Reading, we use high quality texts and creative teaching approaches to engage and motivate children in their literacy learning, to support children to deepen and understand texts and provide them with a meaningful context for writing.
+Through the Power of Reading, we use high quality texts, (which reflect the children's backgrounds and cultures) and creative teaching approaches to engage and motivate children in their literacy learning, to support children to deepen and understand texts and provide them with a meaningful context for writing.
 We put quality literature at the heart of literacy learning.

 Author Assemblies